Howlesh3347/etch-a-sketch-odin/README.md

 # etch-a-sketch-odin
-A browser based Etch-A-Sketch application for drawing and sketching!
+A browser based Etch-A-Sketch project for drawing and sketching!